- Career Opportunities

 To help you learn how to use RAVnet, we have provided a short video presentation that describes the RAVnet system and its features.
 Should you have further questions on how to use the system, please send an email to email@example.com detailing your support question and providing your contact details.

 If you want to know more about RAVnet than is provided on the website, you can send an email to firstname.lastname@example.org detailing your enquiry.
 We will respond to you by return email or another preferred method if you provide relevant contact details.

-When operating under a RAV Gazette Notice you must immediately prior to any journey and using the current approved route networks published either in RAVnet or in the Vehicle Information and Gazette Notices section of the transport website, determine the entire approved route being travelled / operated on during the particular journey.
+When operating under a RAV Notice you must immediately prior to any journey and using the current approved route networks published on RAVnet, determine the entire approved route being travelled / operated on during the particular journey.

 Using RAVnet you are able to easily obtain maps via the internet.
 Using the zoom and drag features included you are able to view and print maps at the level of detail and covering the area you need.
 Lists of any restrictions appearing on the route map will be automatically included when you print the map and maps can be printed in colour.
 Finally, the RAVnet system will continue to be enhanced to include further information that will be useful to transport industry.

-Should a route not appear on the approved route networks within RAVnet or in the PDF maps found on the transport website under the section Vehicle Information and Gazette Notices then you may be able to obtain access either by applying for a Permit or by applying for a Route Assessment to be undertaken.
+Should a route not appear on the approved route networks within RAVnet then you may be able to obtain access either by applying for an access permit from the National Heavy Vehicle Regulator.